danielabar/meblog/src/markdown/development-iceberg.md

 Some projects rely on third party services that either do not support a sandbox mode, or the integration only works in a deployed environment with a particular url.
 If the feature being developed depends on this service, development can take longer because the developer needs to deploy their changes to the test environment in order to see them working "for real".

 Another complexity can be when projects are broken down into microservices, but the boundaries between them are ambiguous.
 This can result in any given feature requiring changes to multiple services.
-This will take additional time as developer has to setup multiple projects and juggle multiple change sets and PRs.
+This will take additional time as developer has to setup multiple projects and juggle multiple change sets.

 ## Test Automation